revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-35. Give one query to me which includes, select, from, where, order by, group by, having clauses.
+35. Give one query to me which includes, select, from, where, order by, group by, and having clauses.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)